-Students are not required to purchase a personal printer, as Canon devices are available in all on-campus housing neighborhoods.
-Each neighborhood will have at least one device available 24 hours a day, seven days a week.
+Students are not required to purchase a personal printer, as Canon devices are available in all on-campus residence halls.
+Each residence hall will have at least one device available 24 hours a day, seven days a week.
 Devices are also available in all areas frequented by students.